k41205/neeko/README.md

 A simple app where you can plan your month expenses by creating a stack container with all the expenses you made in it.

 It's my first app created with React to put in practice what I studied some months earlier.
+Don't focus too much on the graphical aspect of the app.
+This project had in mind to get handy with React libraries.
+For this reason I avoided any external library (like Formik).
 The backend is managed through Firebase.

 You can give a look at it here: